 A 2010 review identified 11 clinical trials, representing 2737 subjects, evaluating the diagnostic performance of PCA3 :

 ●In four studies evaluating patients with indeterminate PSA, sensitivity ranged from 53 to 84 percent and specificity ranged from 71 to 80 percent.

 ●In three studies with at least 200 patients that provided data on PCA3 performance following a previous negative biopsy, sensitivity ranged from 47 to 58 percent, and specificity ranged from 71 to 72 percent.
 PCA3 outperformed PSA and percent free PSA in independently predicting a positive biopsy.

-The Rotterdam site of the ERSPC subsequently reported the results of using PCA3 as an initial screening test, with sextant biopsy performed if either the PSA level was ≥3 or the PCA3 score was ≥10 .
-Based on receiver operating characteristic (ROC) curve analysis of 721 subjects undergoing biopsy, PCA3 performed only marginally better than total PSA (area under the curve 0.64 versus 0.58, p = 0.14); PCA3 also missed the majority of cancers with Gleason >6 or stage ≥T2a, though only 19 men met these criteria.
+The Rotterdam site of the European Randomized Study of Screening for Prostate Cancer (ERSPC) subsequently reported the results of using PCA3 as an initial screening test, with sextant biopsy performed if either the PSA level was ≥3 or the PCA3 score was ≥10 .
+Based on receiver operating characteristic (ROC) curve analysis of 721 subjects undergoing biopsy, PCA3 performed only marginally better than total PSA; PCA3 also missed the majority of cancers with Gleason >6 or stage ≥T2a, though only 19 men met these criteria.
 However, the generalizability of these results is uncertain because all subjects had already undergone three rounds of screening, and 29 percent had previous negative biopsies.

 EFFECTIVENESS OF PROSTATE CANCER SCREENING — Apart from issues of cost and acceptability, in order for prostate cancer screening to be valuable, it must reduce disease-specific morbidity and/or mortality.